Application review process

-All applications are reviewed by program-specific admissions committees, comprised of faculty and staff.
+All applications are holistically reviewed by program-specific admissions committees, comprised of faculty and staff.
 Committee members read applications prior to a committee meeting where all applicants are discussed.

 What it means to be on the waitlist

-Frequently, offers of admission are made to competitive applicants and for any reason, their plans may change or they decide to accept an offer from another School.
-If an admitted applicant forfeits their offer of admission, the SoN contacts the next person on the waitlist.
+Frequently, offers of admission are made to competitive applicants whose plans may change or they decide to accept an offer from another school.
+If an admitted applicant forfeits their offer of admission, we contact the next person on the waitlist.

 - Waitlist lengths are limited to a number that is realistic in terms of how many spaces we think may open up any given year.
-In other words, we do not want to ‘tow anyone along.’
+In other words, we do not want to “tow anyone along.”
 If you were offered a waitlist slot, the faculty believe there is a possibility that space may open up and you could be offered a spot in the program.

 - Historically, there is no consistent pattern and thus, there is no way to predict exactly how a waitlist will run for a program or track.
 Some years, we go through the entire waitlist.
 Some years, only a few spots open up.
 It is rare that everyone who is made an offer of admission accepts it.